 The Hatcheries function like incubators where student entrepreneurs have access to professional and semiprivate workspace to grow their businesses.
 Student businesses go through an application process before they are selected.
 Teams are awarded space in the Hatcheries one term at a time.

-Summer 2013 Hatchery Businesses
+Fall 2013 Hatchery Businesses

 Grandma Lena's (Daniela Ortiz Bahamonde M'14) - Grandma Lena's is a gluten free specialty food company.
 Grandma Lena's is the perfect solution for people with Celiac Disease or gluten intolerance that are looking for a convenient, nutritious and delicious eating experience.

 Photo Oil (Lei Wang M'13) - PhotoOil turn your most precious photo into museum quality art.